RonaldAllanRivera/irank-calc-cards/HOWTO.md

   - Submit → form hides and a large centered “Thanks!
 We’ll be in touch soon.” message appears.
   - Overlay auto‑closes after ~5 seconds.
   - Submission is saved to the database via admin‑ajax.
+  - On mobile, the popup width is limited to ~90% of the viewport.
+  - Lead form inputs/textarea render at ~80% of the form width, centered.
 - **Leads (admin)**
   - WP Admin → Tools → IRANK Leads → verify submissions (Date, Name, Email, Phone, Page, Weight, Loss).
   - Use “Export CSV” to download the data.